John G. Mitchell (general): Postbellum career

 Mitchell resigned from the Army on July 3, 1865, and returned home to Columbus, Ohio, to resume his legal career.
 In October 1862, he married Laura Platt, the daughter of Fanny Hayes Platt and niece of fellow Civil War general (and future Ohio Governor and U.S. President) Rutherford B. Hayes.
 The couple eventually would have four children—three girls and a boy.
 Mitchell and Hayes remained good friends for the rest of their lives.
 Mitchell served as the Register in Bankruptcy, President of the Columbus City Council, and as the Ohio pension commissioner.

 John G. Mitchell died in Columbus on the day after his 56th birthday.
-After a large and well attended funeral, he was interred in Green Lawn Cemetery.
 His personal and military papers are archived in the collection of the library of the Rutherford B. Hayes Presidential Center.

 His only son, Grant Mitchell, became a leading character actor in Hollywood, California, in the early 20th century.